 Moreover, you should make sure that the platform you’re using doesn’t come with any hidden monthly fees.
 The safety of your consumers should be your number one priority.

-To help you prevent high cart abandonment rates, we’ve narrowed down the best payment methods in 2020.
+To help you prevent high cart abandonment rates, we’ve narrowed down the best ecommerce payment options for 2023.

 Image Source: PayPal.